-With regard to social networking content, students and parents/guardians should not use commentary deemed defamatory, obscene, proprietary, or libelous with regard to any School-related business or policy, employee, student, or parent.
-Additionally, students and parents/guardians should exercise caution concerning exaggeration, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterizations.
+With regard to social networking content, students and parents/guardians should not use commentary deemed to be defamatory, obscene, proprietary, or libelous with regard to any School-related business or policy, employee, student, or parent.
+Additionally, students and parents/guardians should exercise caution with regards to exaggeration, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterizations.